OFFLINE-GmbH/oc-csp-plugin/README.md

 The `OFFLINE.CSP` plugin provides the following features:

 * The Content-Security-Policy can be configured in the backend
+* Preview your CSP before saving it
 * Policy violations are automatically logged and can be viewed in the backend
 * A per-request [`nonce`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#Unsafe_inline_script) is generated and can be used on demand
 * The `nonce` can optionally be injected in all `<script>` and `<style>` tags automatically
+* Your CSP is patched automatically so it does not break the backend functionality (`unsafe-eval` and `unsafe-inline` are required)

 ## Getting started